cgenereux/ChatGPT-Life-Book-Generator/README.md

  ## **Some Notes** ##

-The book will be created in the 'Books' folder and will be 1 big markdown file.
-I'd recommend converting it to a PDF to be easier to give to AIs.
-The two, 500 conversation books i created on my data were both about 1000 bullet points and around 40,000 words but were incredibly detailed and helpfulf or context.
+The book will be created in the 'Books' folder and will just be one big markdown file.
+I'd recommend converting it to a PDF to be easier to give to AIs though.
+The two, 500 conversation books i created on my data were both around 1000 bullet points and around 40,000 words but were incredibly detailed and helpfulf for context.

 I hope everybody likes it and finds it as useful as I have!